-School of Chemical and Materials Engineering, National University of Sciences and Technology, mamoonazaheer@gmail.com,mshahid@scme.nust.edu.pk
+School of Chemical and Materials Engineering, National University of Sciences and Technology, Islamabad, Pakistan.

-Islamabad, Pakistan.

 ABSTRACT: Corrosion is a degradation mechanism that affects a wide range of engineering materials because of undesirable interaction of metals with the environment.
 Corrosion process not only affects the economy but may also lead to catastrophic failures.
 The pipelines in oil/gas and process industries are often exposed to aggressive environments, making corrosion process unavoidable unless protected by a protection technique.
-The situation may require costly repairs, replacements, loss of material and products.
+The situation may require costly repairs, replacements loss of material and products.
 Sometimes corrosion initiates and proceeds unnoticed and not detected until significant damage has occurred.
 For timely detection of corrosion real-time online corrosion rate measurement is a vital solution.
-This paper aims to provide a review on in-situ techniques that give real time corrosion rate measurement in industrial processes.
-This can help analyzing life of a pipeline in the prevailed service conditions and keep track on integrity of the pipeline.
+The paper aims to provide a review on in-situ techniques that give real-time corrosion rate measurement in industrial processes.
+This can help to analyze the life of a pipeline in the prevailed service conditions and keep track on the integrity of the pipeline.
 Various online corrosion determination techniques have discussed such as (i) mass loss coupons (ii) electrical resistance probe (iii) liner Polarization resistance probes (iv) Zero Resistance Ammetry and (v) Ultrasonic Thickness Measurement.